 23. I can choose public accommodation without fearing that people of my race cannot get in or will be mistreated in the places I have chose.

 26. I can chose blemish cover or bandages in “flesh” color and have them more or less match my skin.

-#6 and #26 seem to define the macro-micro ends of a spectrum, though on an everyday level, I’m not sure that #46 isn’t as big—the point being that people of color have to think about things like this that whites rarely do.
-In her book Racing Across the Lines (read a review of it HERE), Deborah Plummer asks whites to go around for a full day thinking of themselves as white.
+#6 and #26 seem to define the macro-micro ends of a spectrum, though on an everyday level, I’m not sure that #26 isn’t as big—the point being that people of color have to think about things like this that whites rarely do.* In her book Racing Across the Lines (read my review Here and note her response), Deborah Plummer asks whites to go around for a full day thinking of themselves as white.
 When I ask whites to do this, the response is almost always, “I don’t think of myself as white!” or “When I see people, I don’t see colors.”
 Exactly.
 That’s a privilege.
 And that’s why intentionally thinking about your whiteness is usually an eye-opening experience.